Gesee-y/Cruise.jl/README.md

 ## Architecture

+> With Cruise, there is a difference between a module and a plugin.
+A plugin is added in the game lifecycle while a module is independent from that.

 Cruise itself is built as a minimal core, allowing you to add plugin (which is a graph of execution) into the game lifecycle to add new features.

 But how does the system communicate?
 Using the DAG.

 Each plugin can access the data of his dependencies, their states and more.
-This itself form dataflow based architecture when each plugin pass data to the dependents ones.
+This itself form dataflow based architecture when each plugin passes data to the dependent ones.

 But that's not everything about it.
 You can make plugins for different types of architectures.